silasary/Jamcast/README.md

 ## Building the controller from source

-Open the controller solution file in Visual Studio 2019, with the .NET Core 3.0 Desktop target installed.
+Open the controller solution file in Visual Studio 2019, with the .NET Core 3.0 SDK and .NET Desktop workload installed.
 The controller software only supports Windows.

 ### Running the controller